bashCandicoot/prime_number_server/README.md

 # Nearest Prime Number (Node.js)

-Node/Express app to the calculates and returns the nearest prime number to a supplied integer.
+Node/Express app that calculates and returns the nearest prime number to a given integer.

 Setup: